Costa Mesa, California: National Football League

 Costa Mesa has been home to the NFL's Las Vegas Raiders training camp since 2024.
 Previously it was home to the training center, training camp and corporate headquarters of the Los Angeles Chargers from 2017 to 2024.
 The team agreed to a lease of the facility they moved into prior to their relocation from San Diego.

 The building, called the Jack Hammett Sports Complex is a former office space, but Chargers players and coaches said it was an upgrade from what the team had in San Diego.
 The Chargers occupied the facility until 2024 when they left for a purpose-built practice facility in El Segundo.
 The team gutted the first floor of the building to make room for team rooms.
 Construction cost more than $3.8 million.
 After the Chargers departed for El Segundo, the facility became the training camp home of the Las Vegas Raiders.

 Decades prior, the facility was a lima bean farm owned by a Swedish immigrant family who became prominent developers in Orange County.

 Government

 Local

 A general law city, Costa Mesa has a council-manager form of government.
 In November 2016, voters approved changing the City Council seats from five at-large seats to six voting districts and a directly elected mayor, who acts as the chairperson for the council and head of the government.
 The mayor serves two-year terms and councilmembers serve four year terms, with each office having a two-term limit.
 Municipal elections are held every two years, during which the mayor and three councilmembers are up for election.

-Day to day, the city is run by a professional city manager and staff of approximately 460 full-time employees.
-Management of the city and coordination of city services are provided by: